Insider Selling: Vir Biotechnology, Inc. (NASDAQ:VIR) EVP Sells 2,340 Shares of Stock

 A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
 DekaBank Deutsche Girozentrale acquired a new stake in Vir Biotechnology in the 4th quarter valued at $1,089,000.
 Amundi Pioneer Asset Management Inc. lifted its stake in Vir Biotechnology by 51.9% during the 4th quarter.
 Amundi Pioneer Asset Management Inc. now owns 17,011 shares of the company’s stock valued at $456,000 after acquiring an additional 5,811 shares in the last quarter.
 Dimensional Fund Advisors LP lifted its stake in Vir Biotechnology by 2.9% during the 4th quarter.
 Dimensional Fund Advisors LP now owns 9,870 shares of the company’s stock valued at $264,000 after acquiring an additional 274 shares in the last quarter.
 Norges Bank bought a new position in Vir Biotechnology during the 4th quarter valued at $15,298,000.
 Finally, Bank Julius Baer & Co.
 Ltd Zurich lifted its stake in Vir Biotechnology by 409.4% during the 4th quarter.
 Bank Julius Baer & Co.
 Ltd Zurich now owns 146,751 shares of the company’s stock valued at $3,930,000 after acquiring an additional 117,945 shares in the last quarter.
 54.49% of the stock is owned by institutional investors and hedge funds.

 Several analysts have recently commented on VIR shares.
-Robert W. Baird reaffirmed a “sell” rating and set a $24.00 price objective on shares of Vir Biotechnology in a research report on Friday, December 25th.
+JPMorgan Chase & Co. downgraded shares of Vir Biotechnology from a “neutral” rating to an “underweight” rating and set a $30.00 price objective for the company. in a research report on Wednesday, January 27th.
+HC Wainwright raised their price objective on shares of Vir Biotechnology from $125.00 to $135.00 and gave the stock a “buy” rating in a research report on Monday, March 8th.
+Barclays raised their price objective on shares of Vir Biotechnology from $61.00 to $77.00 and gave the stock an “overweight” rating in a research report on Thursday, February 25th.
 The Goldman Sachs Group raised their price objective on shares of Vir Biotechnology from $59.00 to $61.00 and gave the stock a “buy” rating in a research report on Wednesday, March 3rd.
-HC Wainwright raised their price objective on shares of Vir Biotechnology from $125.00 to $135.00 and gave the stock a “buy” rating in a research report on Monday, March 8th.
-Needham & Company LLC raised their price objective on shares of Vir Biotechnology from $75.00 to $80.00 and gave the stock a “buy” rating in a research report on Monday, March 8th.
-Finally, JPMorgan Chase & Co. downgraded shares of Vir Biotechnology from a “neutral” rating to an “underweight” rating and set a $30.00 price objective for the company. in a research report on Wednesday, January 27th.
+Finally, Zacks Investment Research raised shares of Vir Biotechnology from a “sell” rating to a “hold” rating in a research report on Wednesday, February 10th.
 Two research analysts have rated the stock with a sell rating, one has issued a hold rating and five have issued a buy rating to the company.
 Vir Biotechnology presently has a consensus rating of “Hold” and a consensus target price of $62.13.

 Vir Biotechnology Company Profile